megazordcarioca/megazordcarioca/README.md

 📚  I'm studying Computer Science, B.A. at UERJ;

-💻  Automation Developer Student at IBM;
+💻  Application Developer at IBM;

 🎮  Game programmer at Ink Bits, what also it's my little game development studio and we developing: "Tricks on The Tracks";